SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/after-payment.md

 The `captures` resource lists the capture transactions performed on a specific payment.

-{% include transaction-response.md payment-instrument="mobile-pay" transaction="capture" %}
+{% include transaction-response.md payment-instrument="mobilepay" %}

 ## Create capture transaction